What Is a Wedding Fund? Here’s How to Get Started Saving

 4. Make Regular Contributions

 With your budget in mind, you can calculate how much you need to start saving per month to meet your goal.
 Whether you are using the 50/30/20 or the Passion Budget, you should start saving as much as you can.
-This could be $25, $50 or $100 deposits into your account.
+This could be a $25, $50, or $100 deposit into your account.

 By automating your finances, you can remove the headache of even having to think about your wedding fund once you have it up and running.
 After setting your contributions, you can work on increasing this amount each year, just like retirement savings, until you reach your savings target.
 Revisiting your savings should be done at least annually, and it is part of actively monitoring your progress.